sabegg2/Project3/README.md

 ## Database

 In this project, we were required to store and extract the data from at least one database.
 I used pgAdmin.
 My SQL schema is [anemometer_db_schema.sql](anemometer_db_schema.sql).
 To access the data, I wrote a Node.js server ([server.js](static/js/app.js)) that queries my PostgreSQL database and serves the data over HTTP as a json file.
-In order for the data to display, my local server needs to be running.
+For the data to display, my local server needs to be running.

 ## New library not covered in class